 Inspect & Service Restaurant Hood Fire Suppression Systems Often

 When your kitchen vent hood, range hood, deep fryer or grill hood exhaust system is dirty and greasy, it cannot do its job, and the kitchen suppression system inspection may be rendered useless just when you need it most.
-To ensure your commercial fire suppression system is operating at optimum levels, partner with a reputable commercial fire protection company, like AIE, for your NFPA fire suppression system inspections and kitchen hood cleaning service.
+To ensure your restaurant fire suppression system is operating at optimum levels, partner with a reputable commercial fire protection company, like AIE, for your NFPA fire suppression system inspections and kitchen hood cleaning service.

 When you work with us, we keep an electronic service and inspection record, so each time we perform your fire safety inspection, we know exactly what was done before and what to watch for in subsequent visits.
+Our team can also ensure you have the best type of fire suppression system for your needs.